apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Johnson hits unsteady point of his speakership at the worst time**
+**Cyclone Chido's devastation of Mayotte was immediate and decades coming**

-You can read more about it [here](https://www.politico.com/news/2024/12/20/johnson-unsteady-speakership-time-00195784).
+You can read more about it [here](https://apnews.com/article/mayotte-cyclone-photos-dad1e05aea1ec1de518fec9b2b0fbef1).

 ## Requirements
 - Python 3.8